facebook/docusaurus/website/docs/advanced/swizzling.md

 <SwizzleWarning/>
 ```

 Docusaurus Themes' components are designed to be replaceable.
-The replacing is called "swizzle" (for why it's called that, you have to understand [how theme components are resolved](#theme-aliases)).
+The replacing is called "swizzle".
+In Objective C, method swizzling is the process of changing the implementation of an existing selector (method). **In the context of a website, component swizzling means providing an alternative component that takes precedence over the component provided by the theme.** (To gain a deeper understanding of this, you have to understand [how theme components are resolved](#theme-aliases)).
 To help you get started, we created a command called `docusaurus swizzle`.

 ### Ejecting theme components